 Similar to any public figure, influencers need to be aware of stalkers.
 Influencers show followers where they eat, what they wear and more.
 Stalkers easily determine influencer’s location through this constant stream of real-time updates.
 Influencers should turn off all location settings ensuring no hacker discovers the influencer’s location through their phone.

-By posting personal information to a wide audience online, influencers risk identity fraud.
+Finally, by posting personal information to a wide audience online, influencers risk identity fraud.
 Online stalkers use information from the blog to access influencers’ personal finances and bank accounts.
 An identity thief employs this information to open credit cards in the influencer’s name and access bank accounts.
 Influencers should use a private domain.
 By using a private domain, the influencer’s personal contact information will not be disclosed on the public database.

 The issues with privacy and security for influencers are often not realized by followers.
 By taking extra precautionary steps, influencers prevent infringement on their private lives.